ConceptJunkie/rpn/README.md

 p.s. rpn is licensed under the GNU GPL version 3.0.
 See (see (http://www.gnu.org/licenses/gpl.html) for more information).

 ## Release Notes

+8.5.1

+Forgot to add Python 3.9 to the list of supported versions.

 8.5.0